fabioeterno/Evaluation_Nas/benchmark/keyword_spotting/README.md

 # MLPerf Tiny keyword spotting reference model

-This is the MLPerf Tiny anomaly detection reference model.
+This is the MLPerf Tiny keyword spotting reference model.

 An autoencoder model is trained on the ToyCar dataset.

-- Model: autoencoder
+- Model: Depthwise Separable CNN
-- Dataset: ToyCar
+- Dataset: Speech Commands

 ## Quick start